-Here are some criteria to consider when purchasing anything that your pet may ingest, carry, gnaw, or retrieve as well as some recommendations to keep your pet mentally and physically stimulated, especially important during the holiday season:
+Here are some criteria to consider when purchasing anything that your pet may ingest, carry, gnaw or retrieve, as well as some recommendations to keep your pet mentally and physically stimulated this holiday season:

 1. Durability and Texture

 Not many toys will stand up to the bite of a pittie or shepherd.
-Look for toys that have reinforced seams and no small pieces like plastic “eyes” or stuffing that can be swallowed.
-Bonus points for anything that squeaks, makes a fun crunching sound, or can be carried in your pet’s mouth.
+Look for toys that have reinforced seams and no small pieces like plastic eyes or stuffing that can be swallowed.
+Bonus points for anything that squeaks, makes a fun crunching sound or can be carried in your pet’s mouth.
 A few toys that stood up to the durability and texture test are the ZippyPaws – Holiday Z-Stitch Extra Tough No Stuffing Plush Dog Toy with Squeaker and the Goughnut Stick.
-The stick is made of natural rubber, floats, and comes with a replacement guarantee if your dog penetrates the outer layer.
+The stick floats, is made of natural rubber and comes with a replacement guarantee if your dog penetrates the outer layer.

 Beware the treated pig ear or coated bully stick.
-Not only do the coatings stain fabric and carpeting, they can cause digestive upset in your dog and promote bacterial growth on the surface of the chew.
+Not only do the coatings stain fabric and carpeting but they can also cause digestive upset in your dog and promote bacterial growth on the surface of the chew.
 Many are not sourced in the United States and may be a by-product of the inhumane international fur trade.
 It’s important to consider the impact your purchase has on other species and the environment; a great dog toy shouldn’t harm any other critters during production.
-One veterinarian recommended chew that is coated with a dual-enzyme system to prevent tartar formation – the Virbac C.E.T.
+One veterinarian-recommended chew that is coated with a dual-enzyme system to prevent tartar formation is the Virbac C.E.T.
 Enzymatic Oral Hygiene Chews for Dogs.
-Not only is it flavorful but it provides the benefit of good oral health too!
+Not only is it flavorful but it also provides the benefit of good oral health too!

 4. Size & Shape

 It’s important to consider the “anatomy” of the dog toys you purchase and always supervise your pet when they’re playing or chewing on the new holiday gift.
-Toys and treats should not be small enough that they can become a choking hazard.
-Nor should they be too large that jaw strain is a sequalae of chewing.
+Toys and treats should not be small enough that they can become a choking hazard, nor should they be too large that jaw strain is a sequelae of chewing.
 Avoid toys that have a ring or bend that can become stuck over the dog’s jaw causing injury.
-My recommendation is the Wisedom Dog Treat Ball; it has a variety of treat dispensing options, has an unpredictable and engaging bounce due to its unique three-armed design, and is made of a softer rubber with plenty of give to avoid injury.
+My recommendation is the Wisdom Dog Treat Ball; it has a variety of treat-dispensing options, has an unpredictable and engaging bounce due to its unique three-armed design and is made of a softer rubber with plenty of give to avoid injury.
 Another safe toy that comes in multiple sizes is the PetSafe Busy Buddy Calming Toys.
-Luna couldn’t get enough play time once I filled it with some of her kibble.

 Myth: a dog’s mouth is cleaner than a human’s.
 Make sure your gift is machine or dishwasher safe!
-Kong brand products are not only sturdy but come in multiple sizes, have features that allow them to be stuffed with treats, and are top-rack dishwasher friendly.
-Kong brand soft toys can be thrown in the washing machine.
-The Outward Hound Bionic Ball can be filled with a snack for added enjoyment and disinfected in the dishwasher after use.
+Kong brand products are not only sturdy but come in multiple sizes, have features that allow them to be stuffed with treats and are top-rack dishwasher friendly.
+Kong brand soft toys can also be thrown in the washing machine.
+Be on the lookout for anything that is easily washable!

-The best dog toys are mentally engaging, provide an outlet for chewing, help reinforce a positive behavior, relieve stress, and provide physical exercise and entertainment.
-Most food-motivated dogs love a treat that’s bacon, chicken, beef, or cheese flavored.
-Kong stuffn easy treat bacon and cheese is made to be used in toys with a dispensing hole and dogs find it irresistible!
+The best dog toys are mentally engaging, provide an outlet for chewing, help reinforce positive behavior, relieve stress and provide physical exercise and entertainment.
+Most food-motivated dogs love a treat that’s bacon, chicken, beef or cheese flavored.
+Kong stuff’n easy treat bacon and cheese is made to be used in toys with a dispensing hole, and dogs find it irresistible!
 Pet owners use this treat-filled toy to relieve separation anxiety and allow safe, long-lasting chewing.
-We recently purchased a Furbo, an interactive, treat-dispensing camera and microphone, that allows us to check-in on our pups when we aren’t home.
-With a tap on our smartphone, we can provide a positive food reward when they stop barking at the mailman or move away from the door.
-Some tasty, healthy treats that are low in calories and work well with the Furbo system are Bil-Jac Little-Jacs Small Dog Chicken Liver Training Dog Treats.
-I’m not sure who enjoys this new toy more, me or the dogs!